 - Photo

-- Copy of Professional Liability Certificate of Coverage or statement from home school on letterhead indicating coverage limits and dates of coverage (minimum of $1 million per instance, and $3 million in total).
+- Copy of General and Professional Liability Certificate of Coverage (minimum of $1 million per instance, and $3 million in total).

-Some programs may require the submission of additional requirements which includes:
+Some programs may require the submission of additional requirements such as:

-- Two letters of recommendation from a faculty member with whom the student has worked in an inpatient setting (two outpatient letters are acceptable for those students applying to a research elective).
+- Letter(s) of recommendation from a faculty member with whom the student has worked in a clinical setting.
 The letter should address the clinical skills and abilities of the student.

-There will be additional requirements when you accept an elective rotation.
+There will be additional compliance and onboarding requirements when you accept an elective rotation.
 More information will be provided at that time by email.

 Students must be aware of the following requirements that impact the consideration of their application for a rotation:

-Our catalog becomes visible on March 1 with the ability to apply to electives starting on March 15 and running until September 1.
-All approved visiting students must adhere to the School of Medicine Year 4 rotation schedule start dates.
-Any scheduling changes will be reviewed on a case by case basis.
-Reach out to the respective clerkship coordinators for more information.
+All visiting students must adhere to the Wake Forest attendance policy, maximum of 2 full day absences (course leaders maintain course specific information).
+Our catalog becomes visible in VSLO® on March 1 with the ability to apply to electives on March 15 until September 1.
+All approved visiting students must adhere to the School of Medicine Year 4 rotation schedule start dates

 - Will adhere to current institutional policies on masking and social distancing.